fabfoundation/fabfoundation/_posts/2019-02-17-december-newsletter.md

 ## FAB ACADEMY SCHOLARSHIPS IN BOSTON

-The Fab Foundation would like to announce the availability of 4 full scholarships to the 2019 edition of the Fab Academy program, made possible by a generous donation from Dassault Systèmes SolidWorks.
+The Fab Foundation would like to announce the availability of 4 full scholarships to the 2019 edition of the Fab Academy program, made possible by a generous donation from Dassault Syst&egrave;mes SolidWorks.

 Successful applicants will matriculate in Dassault’s 3DExperience Lab in Waltham, MA and will have access to both the Fab Lab and free shuttle service, which runs regularly to and from Alewife Station on the MBTA Red Line.